pydantic/pydantic/docs/concepts/json_schema.md

 """
 ```

+!!! note:
-In the future, it's likely that Pydantic will add builtin support for JSON schema generation for types like
+    As discussed in [this issue](https://github.com/pydantic/pydantic/issues/7957), in the future, it's likely that Pydantic will add
+    builtin support for JSON schema generation for types like [`PlainValidator`][pydantic.functional_validators.PlainValidator],
-[`PlainValidator`][pydantic.functional_validators.PlainValidator], but the
-[`WithJsonSchema`][pydantic.json_schema.WithJsonSchema] annotation will still be useful for other custom types.
+    but the [`WithJsonSchema`][pydantic.json_schema.WithJsonSchema] annotation will still be useful for other custom types.

 ### `SkipJsonSchema` annotation